-The data presented here includes 1052 screening results collected by L&D practitioners using a bespoke SLCN screening tool between September 2019 and September 2020.
-The L&D service is a multidisciplinary team which includes Speech and Language Therapy (SLT).
-The screening was designed by the Advanced Speech and Language Therapist within the L&D service to support appropriate onward referrals from non-specialists and to increase the rate of referrals.
+from non-specialists and to increase the rate of referrals.
 The screening tool identifies people who potentially have SLCN so that these people can access specialist assessment.
-Practitioners within the L&D service are not SLCN specialists but received awareness training to support the use of the screening tool within the custody environment.
+Practitioners within the L&D service are not SLCN specialists but have received awareness training to support the use of the screening tool within the custody environment.

-The screening that was conducted focused on the three domains of 'understanding', three domains as follows:

-'expression', and 'conversation/ interaction'.
-There are 13 indicators of SLCN within these
+The screening that was conducted focused on the three domains of 'understanding', 'expression', and 'conversation/interaction'.
+There are 13 indicators of SLCN within these three domains as follows:

-Understanding
+Understanding: